learningequality/studio/docs/add_content.rst

 #.
 Complete the topic information and metadata, and click **APPLY CHANGES** button.

-   .. tip:: Use the checkboxes on the left to select topics, edit and change details or metadata, or ``X`` buttons to delete topics in this same window, and remember to click the **APPLY CHANGES** afterward.
+   .. tip:: Use the checkboxes on the left to select topics, edit and change details or metadata, or |close| buttons to delete topics in this same window, and remember to click the **APPLY CHANGES** afterward.

 #.
-Click **+ ADD TOPIC** button on the left side to add more topics.
+Click |plus-c| **ADD TOPIC** button on the left side to add more topics.

    .. figure:: img/edit-topics.png
       :alt: Edit topic details and add metadata.